Mama bear, cubs spotted napping in tree in Va. neighborhood

 CHESAPEAKE, Va.
-(AP) — Officials in Virginia have closed a road in one neighborhood after a mother bear and three cubs were spotted napping in a tree there.
+(AP) — Officials in Virginia had to close a road in one neighborhood after a mother bear and three cubs were spotted napping in a tree there.

 Chesapeake Animal Services asked residents near the tree — on Bruin Drive — to stay inside Monday and the general public to stay away from the area.
 Officials hope that giving the bears “space, quiet, and time” will allow them to leave.